awsdocs/aws-kms-developer-guide/doc_source/find-symm-asymm.md

 1. Choose the alias or key ID of a CMK\.

-1. Choose **Cryptographic configuration**\.
+1. Choose the **Cryptographic configuration** tab\.
+The tabs are below the **General configuration** section\.

-   The **Cryptographic configuration** section includes the **Key Type**, which indicates whether it is symmetric or asymmetric\.
+   The **Cryptographic configuration** tab displays the **Key Type**, which indicates whether it is symmetric or asymmetric\.
 It also displays other details about the CMK, including the **Key Usage**, which tells whether a CMK can be used for encryption and decryption or signing and verification\.
 For asymmetric CMKs, it displays the encryption algorithms or signing algorithms that the CMK supports\.

-   For example, the following is an example **Cryptographic configuration** section for a symmetric CMK\.
+   For example, the following is an example **Cryptographic configuration** tab for a symmetric CMK\.
-![\[The Cryptographic configuration section for a symmetric CMK\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-config-symmetric.png)
+![\[The Cryptographic configuration tab for a symmetric CMK\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-config-symmetric.png)

-   The following is an example **Cryptographic configuration** section for an asymmetric RSA CMK that's used for signing and verification\.
+   The following is an example **Cryptographic configuration** tab for an asymmetric RSA CMK that's used for signing and verification\.
-![\[The Cryptographic configuration section for an asymmetric CMK\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-configuration.png)
+![\[The Cryptographic configuration tab for an asymmetric CMK\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-configuration.png)

 ## Finding the key spec using the AWS KMS API<a name="find-key-type-api"></a>